mm80843/T3.5/docs/Mitigation/PBN__Mitigation_1170.md

 # __More greenery along streets__

-## Risks possibly mitigated by this Mitigation
+## This Mitigation is enabled by the following technologies

 ## Closest similar item